Chart Color Schemes

 Holsworthy - Wattle Grove was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Holsworthy-Wattle Grove had a higher cultural diversity than most local markets, with 31.6% of its population born overseas and 33.1% speaking a language other than English at home.
-Christianity was the predominant religion in Holsworthy-Wattle Grove, comprising 59.3%.
-Hinduism showed significant overrepresentation, making up 7.2%, compared to Greater Sydney's 7.2%.
+Holsworthy-Wattle Grove, compared to most local markets, showed higher cultural diversity with 31.6% of its population born overseas and 33.1% speaking a language other than English at home.
+Christianity was the predominant religion in Holsworthy-Wattle Grove, accounting for 59.3%.
+Hinduism, however, was notably overrepresented at 7.2%, compared to Greater Sydney's 7.2%.

 Frequently Asked Questions - Diversity